Republicans who won't be coming back to Congress after 2018 midterm elections

 Ted Poe

-In a Twitter message, Rep. Ted Poe, R-Texas, announced that he will not seek reelection.
+In a Twitter message, Rep. Ted Poe, R-Texas, announced that he will not seek re-election.

 “I am grateful for the honor and privilege to represent the best people in America, Texas’s Second Congressional District.
 Thanks to the good Lord, I’m in good health, but it’s time for the next step,” Poe, 69, said on Nov.
 7.